xcp-ng/xcp-ng-org/docs/guests.md

 The only way to get the management agent is from Citrix.
 It can be freely downloaded from [the Citrix Hypervisor download page](https://www.citrix.com/downloads/citrix-hypervisor/), provided you create an account on their site.
 Name of the item: "Citrix VM Tools for Windows".
 The installer will install both the management agent and the device drivers.

 :::tip Update (2022-02-02)
-Since Citrix released their 8.2 CU1 version of Citrix Hypervisor, the Express edition is not available anymore for download, and so the Windows tools are not available either from there.
+Since Citrix released their 8.2 CU1 version of Citrix Hypervisor, the Express edition is not available anymore for download.
+However, you can still get the Windows tools from the previous releases that are still available under "Citrix Hypervisor and XenServer Legacy Versions".
+You will also find present and past releases of the tools at: <https://support.citrix.com/article/CTX235403>.

-You may try this link instead: <https://support.citrix.com/article/CTX235403>
 :::

 ##### Automated installation via Windows Update: device drivers alone